Keeluwah/IT-11_Final-Drill/ReadMe.md

 Why?
 The purpose of this project is to provide users with an easy and interactive way to discover movies.
-It also demonstrates the use ofvanilla JavaScript for DOM manipulation and API interaction, along with CSS for styling.
+It also demonstrates the use of JavaScript for DOM manipulation and API interaction, along with CSS for styling.